 Because the audio processing threshold is at 90% modulation, it is not possible to make audio proof-of-performance measurements at 100% modulation through the audio processor.
-Instead, data is taken at a level below the audio processing threshold at 80% modulation.
+Instead, audio data for 100% modulation is taken from the input of the stereo generator (SW501 on Motherboard set for Bypass).
+Then, data, including the audio processor (SW501 set for Normal), is taken at a level below the audio processing threshold.